f-fix/dwimsy/README.md

 ### Phase 0: Orchestration & Adapters `[ ] TODO`
 *   Wrap `BaudAgnosticPulseRecognizer` and `T88ToWavSynthesizer` as `dwimsy` adapters.
-*   Implement the `sidechannel` ANSI LCD and Marquee ticker polling adapter stats.
+*   Pass the wrapped tools' existing status text (`--inspect` reports, confidence scores) straight through to `stderr` as-is, over a defined channel — proof the third channel is architecturally real, using messages that already exist rather than building new ones.
-*   Standardize legacy tool `stderr` logging for UI interception.
+*   Standardize legacy tool `stderr` logging so that pass-through is reliable and consistently formatted enough to be machine-parseable later.

 ### Phase 1: Minimum Viable Vertical Slice — PC-88 Only `[ ] TODO`